- Grade:

 Day 11 - Trek to Drugyel Dzong - 1.5km, 1½-2 hours.
 Transfer to homestay in the Paro Valley.

-The trail to Drugyel Dzong begins by walking for 20 minutes to an old ruin.
+The trail to Drugyel Dzong begins by leading for 20 minutes to an old ruin.
 You will spot a lone Cypress tree from where the faint trail continues downhill to Paro valley below.
 The track is sometimes overgrown, and your guide will carry a machete for path clearing purposes.

 Overnight: Rinpung Heritage Homestay Or Amas Farmhouse, Lamgong Village Paro